ayrton/react-key-handler/README.md

 TODO: explain the differences between the different key events.

-## `keyValue`, `keyCode`
+## `keyValue`, `code` and `keyCode`

+The three available key events are

+- `keyValue` This corresponds to the true value.
+This is the value of the key pressed by the user while taking into considerations the state of modifier keys such as the `shiftKey` as well as the keyboard locale/layout
+- `code`     This corresponds to the physical key on the keyboard (as opposed to the character generated by pressing the key).
+In other words, this property returns a value which isn't altered by keyboard layout or the state of the modifier keys.
+The value is a string specific to the key, e.g. 'Digit0'
+- `keyCode`  This is similar to code but numeric and also _deprecated_.

-We recommend you to use the new Web standard [KeyboardEvent.key] over the deprecated [KeyboardEvent.keyCode].
+We recommend you to use the new Web standard [KeyboardEvent.key] or the [KeyboardEvent.code] over the deprecated [KeyboardEvent.keyCode].

-Be cautious not to use the `key` property like the spec suggests, use `keyValue`, this is due to [key] being a reserved property in React.
+Note that in __React__ `key` is a reserved property, and thus we use `keyValue` when referring to the `key` property.

 __Browser support:__